Achievable logoAchievable logo

 • Mechanical breakdown of objects

-The optional coverages available under the Special form include money and securities in addition to the available coverages of the Standard form.
+The optional coverages available under the Special form include money and securities, in addition to the optional coverages available under the Standard form.

 There are several classes of risks that are not eligible for BOP coverage including but not limited to: